axelhutt/RASCoPy/README.md

 MAIN FUNCTION OF THE PACKAGE :

-1- rascopy(start_frame=None, end_frame=None, dimensions=3):
+1- rascopy(loop = None, joints=None, dimens=None, bound=None, meth=None, feat=None):

-* Inputs : 3 optionnal inputs : integer (start_frame), integer (end_frame), integer (dimensions)
+* Inputs : 6 optionnal inputs : integer (loop, dimens, meth), string (joints, bound, feat) all separated by a ","
 * Ouputs : The entire recurrence analysis of videos contained in a file.json.

 	This function is like a software of recurrence analysis.
 With this function you can decide : which json to open, which video, which joint or group of joints you want to analyze (see paragraph "joints"), which features of analysis you want to see and/or save (see paragraph "features"), in which dimensions ("dimensions") you want to make the analysis and how many frames you want to take into account 	("start_frame", and "end_frame").
+If 'loop' != None, it will run the anylsis on all the videos contained in the .json file.
+Since you can analyze multiple videos or joints in a row, you can enter at the beginning all the parameters (dimensions "dimens", bounds of the video "bound", joints to analyze "joints", features to visualize "feat", optimal epsilon method "meth") if they are the same for all videos/joints.

 ***********************************************************************************************Methods**********************************************************************************************************